AdobeDocs/commerce-cloud-service.en/help/cloud-guide/application/properties.md

 # Properties for application configuration

-The `.magento.app.yaml` file uses properties to support the Commerce application.
+The `.magento.app.yaml` file uses properties to manage environment support for the Commerce application.
 The following properties are required:

 - [Name](#name) for the application
 - [Type](#type-and-build) to set the base container image